-The German Stata Users Group Meeting was Friday, June 23, 2017, but you can still view the program below.
+The German Stata Users Group Meeting was Friday, 23 June 2017 but you can view the program and presentation slides below.

 Key Note I: Why propensity scores should be used for matching